 I also posted about another scam I’ve come across, having had a card through my door for Mr Latif, Born Gifted.
 Strangely, this incredibly amazing and talented man hasn’t been splashed all over the media for his miraculous skills, or had any reviews (good or bad) posted online, plus over the years he’s changed his name, address and mobile numbers on various occasions, and he hasn’t had the power to make himself any sort of website.
 And above all he hasn’t eradicated all the world’s diseases and solved all the world’s problems, even though his claims make him sound more than capable of doing so.
 Funny that, considering how brilliant he claims to be!

-And finally, I also want to give a few quick shoutouts to other people who have caught my attention lately.
-Firstly, huge congratulations to everyone featured on the prestigious Disability Power 100 List (the full list is available as a PDF file).
+Finally, I also want to give a few quick shoutouts to other people who have caught my attention lately.
+Firstly, huge congratulations to everyone featured on the prestigious Disability Power 100 List.
 That’s a massive achievement, and it’s great that so many people are getting recognition for their hard work, raising vital awareness and giving invaluable support and advice.

 One of the bloggers on that list is the wonderful Holly from Life Of A Blind Girl, one of the inspirations for me to start blogging in the first place, so very well done to her!
 She made a great post at the end of October about 6 ways to make your social media posts accessible for people with a visual impairment, which are very important tips for people to be aware of.
 She’s also been interviewed on RNIB Connect radio as well, which is cool.

-Elsewhere, Emily Davison over at Fashioneyesta has done a video about Inaccessibility Horror Stories, mentioning lots of situations that many of us can relate to I’m sure.
-Thank you also to her for alerting me that Outlander series 4 has come out, I’ll definitely be watching that!
+Elsewhere, Emily Davison over at Fashioneyesta has made a video about Inaccessibility Horror Stories, mentioning lots of situations that many of us can relate to I’m sure.
+Thank you also to her for alerting me that Outlander series 4 has come out, I’ll definitely be watching that.

 And the great motivational speaker Fern Lulham has started making a podcast called The Things We Don’t See (which you also get on iTunes), discussing mental and emotional health issues and fears that we all face in some way from time to time.
 So check that out if you need any support or advice in that area, she has a few episodes up already.